by Nancy Armitage

 When did the Huntington’s go to London?
 Almost annually the Huntington Family traveled to London, France, Italy, & Europe.
 Almost every year, the Huntington Family traveled by grand ships (usually Cunard ships) to London, England in the 1880’s, 1890’s, 1900’s, & 1920’s.

 Who was Princess Clara von Hatzfeldt?
-She was Clara Huntington Hatzfelt von Wittenburg (Collis’ adopted daughter- she was actually Collis’ niece).
+She was Clara Huntington Hatzfelt von Wittenburg (Collis’ adopted daughter- she was actually Collis’ niece: Clara Prentice Huntington).
 She went on many trips with Collis Huntington Family.

 Where did Collis & Arabella Huntington stay when visiting London, England?
 Brown’s Hotel, London, England.
-There is a Arabella Letter written on Brown’s Hotel Stationary.
+There is a Arabella Letter written on Brown’s Hotel Stationary, London.
 (See below)

-Did they stay with Princess Clara & Prince Francis von Hatzfeldt?
-It is highly likely that the C. P. Huntingtons stayed with the Prince & Princess Hatzfeldt either in London or “Draycot” or Draycott Manor in Windsor, England.
-The Huntingtons were close family to Princess Clara, when Clara came to America she always stayed with the Huntingtons.
+Did the Huntington family stay with Princess Clara & Prince Francis von Hatzfeldt?
+It is highly likely that the C. P. Huntingtons (Collis & Arabella) stayed with the Prince & Princess Hatzfeldt either in London or “Draycot” or Draycott Manor in Windsor, England.
+The Huntingtons were close family to Princess Clara, (Collis was her adopted father after her own father died).
+When Princess Clara von Hatzfeldt came to America she always stayed with the Collis Huntingtons and later in 1913 the Henry Huntingtons.

-Where did the Prince & Princess von Hatzfeldts live?
-London & they also a country house called “Draycot Manor” in Windsor, England.
+Where did the Prince & Princess von Hatzfeldt live? in London & they also a country house called “Draycot or Draycott Manor” in Windsor, England.

 Did Arabella get presented to the King & Queen of England??
-It’s possible.
-There is a grand b/w photo of Arabella Huntington with a diamond tiara on her head.
-I am not sure where this photo was taken could be England or France.
-She is wearing a black elegant dress with strapes & off the shoulder strapes with black sequins & a necklace of 5 strands of pearl.
+It’s highly possible.
+There is a grand b/w photo of Mrs. Arabella Huntington with a diamond tiara on her head.
+I am not sure where this photograph was taken, it could be in England or in France.
+She is wearing a black elegant dress with straps on & off the shoulder; strapes with black sequins & a necklace adored her neck of 5 strands of pearls.

 Were the Huntington members of any clubs in London?
-Yes, we know that Henry E. Huntington was a member of Bibliography Society of London & the Rotary Club of London (dues 1917).
+Yes, we know that Henry E. Huntington was a member of Bibliography Society of London & the Rotary Club of London (receipt for dues 1917 found).
 Document: HEH Coll.
 HEH 38/6 uncat HEH Estate papers & ledgers of clubs; HEH Coll.
 HEH 19/1-18 uncat (Curator Schad, papers about HEH clubs).
 Archer M. Huntington held a membership in Royal Institute of Great Britain (now called The Royal Institution at 21 Albemarle St. in Mayfair , London) & the British Institute of Philosophy.
 Information from Texas State Historical Association

-What kind of English tea did the Huntington drink in London?
-Mrs. Arabella Huntington was partial to Ridgways Tea (her Majesty’s Blend).
-Ridgeway Gold tin has a combination of India Tea, Ceylon Tea, and Formosa Tea.
+What kind of English tea did the Huntingtons drink in London?
+In England, Mrs. Arabella Huntington was partial to Ridgways Tea (her Majesty’s Blend).
+Ridgeway Gold tin has a combination of India Tea, Ceylon Tea, & Formosa Tea.
 They have a blue tin with blend of Darjeeling Teas with flower Orange Pekoe Tea.

 Timeline of the Huntingtons & England: